Need more Leads?

 Otherwise this is what your prospects will say.

-The “official” lead generation strategy is to create a warm lead list organically through gated content and forms on your company’s website.
+The “official” lead generation strategy is to organically create a warm lead list through gated content and forms on your company’s website.
 Unfortunately, this isn’t always feasible.

-When a content strategy is impossible and the bills need to be paid, many startups will purchase a lead list to keep the pipeline full.
+When a content strategy is impossible, and the bills must be paid, many startups will purchase a lead list to keep the pipeline full.
 If this is your course of action, remember that purchased lists are a temporary measure to get your startup to the next level.
-The best practice is to leverage the new customers that your lead list generates—the revenue, the customer stories, and the social proof—to create new marketing content.
-When placed strategically behind forms to capture user data, this content will be the driving force behind your list generation going forward.

 Brush up on your CAN-SPAM knowledge because the CAN-SPAM Act is the end all be all of digital commercial communication.
 The CAN-SPAM Act covers a multitude of topics, but its rules on email marketing and communication are crystal clear.
 Its fundamentals boil down to: